RahmahMohammad/T5004-Project-Proposal/README.md

 Help the sellers to improve their product and aim the marketing strategy toward the right customers.

 #### Data Description:
 * What dataset(s) do you plan to use, and how will you obtain the data?
+Maybe amazon reviews dadaset

 * What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?